-Burch Hollow Trail is a 5.3 mile lightly trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as moderate.
+Burch Hollow Trail is a 5.3 mile lightly trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 cross country skiing

 The trail to the ridge branches from the Pipeline Trail .25 miles from the trail-head.
 The trail starts as a wide spot cut through the brush, it takes a very sharp turn back to the northwest and is easy to miss.
 Look carefully for the trail starting up the hill.
 The trail climbs the east side of the Burch Hollow drainage

 I agree this Burch Hollow part of the hike should not be considered easy or moderate.
 It was a steady, steep uphill climb.
 I measured we climbed 3.8 miles up and about 2000 feet of elevation gain!
 I loved to view at the top and was able to get back down the trail quickly.
 Some overgrowth and sticky burs that caught on my pants....highly recommend wearing pants!

 Great hike- I would rate it easy until just over half way when you start really gaining some altitude.
 Once you're actually on Burch Hollow the path gets very narrow and over grown.
 We tripped quite a few times on roots and stumps that were covered with the fallen leaves.
 Having a good sense of balance really came in handy when crossing some of natures obstacles!

 Great secret, hiked on a saturday and we were the only people on the hike.
 Beautiful panoramic view.
 Hiked in early fall and colors were great.
 Trail was very overgrown in spots.
 Great steep hike with awesome views.
 I would definetly do it again.

 Must Have: Long pants, hiking shoes, bug repellent.